This past weekend, I got a little behind on my regular grocery shopping routine, so I had to go shopping inside the store.

 You can invite a trusted family member or friend, basically someone who knows your struggle with anxiety, and have them accompany you while shopping.
 They will be there to help you make decisions faster so you can get in and out of there!

 I am so grateful to have the support of my husband who understands my struggle with anxiety.
-Sometimes he shops for me and other times he will shop with me.
+Sometimes he shops for me and other times he shops with me.
 But we don’t ever go grocery shopping as a family because our kids will just toss random items in the cart which only makes my anxiety worse.

 3) Have someone waiting for you in the car.